Table of Contents

 The Court of Appeals vacated the family court’s legal decision-making and parenting time orders.
 It remanded the case for further proceedings consistent with this decision.
 On remand, any orders for supervised or unsupervised parenting time must be based on specific findings of the trial judge.

 If you have questions about domestic violence and parenting time in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.